+The institution has a technology fee for each academic term.
 The Technology Fee provides students with adequate technology experiences through these objectives:

 - Broaden/enhance the quality of the academic experience through the use of technology in support of the curriculum. - Provide additional student access to technological resources and equipment that are needed in support of instruction and to maintain and enhance the technological competency of students as it relates to their academic endeavors. - Increase the integration of technology into the curriculum. - The technology fee for each academic term is not refundable.